VikasGurjar94/VoyageAI-mern/docs/client-questionnaire.md

 ---

+## 16. System Availability & Reliability
+**Q24.
+Should the website be available 24/7, or only during specific hours?**
+**Answer:**
+The website should be available 24/7, except during maintenance or updates.

+---

+## 17. Data Backup & Recovery
+**Q25.
+Do you require any data backup mechanism for user and booking data?**
+**Answer:**
+Yes, basic data backup should be maintained to prevent data loss.

+---

+## 18. Search & Navigation
+**Q26.
+Should users be able to search or filter tour packages?**
+**Answer:**
+Yes, users should be able to search tours by destination or filter them based on price and duration.

+---

+## 19. Booking Modification
+**Q27.
+Should users be allowed to cancel or modify their bookings?**
+**Answer:**
+Users should be allowed to cancel bookings, but modifications will be handled by the admin.

+---

+## 20. Legal & Policy Information
+**Q28.
+Do you want to include policy pages such as Terms & Conditions or Privacy Policy?**
+**Answer:**
+Yes, basic Terms & Conditions and Privacy Policy pages should be included for clarity.

+---

 ## Conclusion
 This questionnaire helped in understanding the client’s requirements clearly and served as the foundation for designing and developing the Tour & Travel Management System.